-Based on the above interpretation, we estimate the Phillips-type function for Japan in the first and second halves, and for Germany in the second half, when the NAIRU-type null hypothesis was rejected at the 1% level, as shown in Section IV.
-B. For reference, we also estimate the function for the U.S. in the second half.
-In these estimations, we include 7 lag periods covering a duration of about two years.
-This follows the finding in Section III that it took about 7 lag periods for the entire impact of GDPGAP on price fluctuations to be exhausted.
+Based on the above interpretation, we estimate the Phillips Curve-type function for Japan in the first and second halves, and for Germany in the second half, when the NAIRU-type null hypothesis was rejected at the 1 percent level, as shown in Section IV.B.
+For reference, we also estimate the function for the U.S. in the second half.
+In these estimations, we include seven lag periods covering a duration of about two years.
+This follows the finding in Chapter III that it took about seven lag periods for the entire impact of GDPGAP on price fluctuations to be exhausted.

 The estimation results summarized in Table 4 show that the GDPGAP coefficient was statistically significant in Japan and Germany in the second half.
-Thus, equation (10) also confirms the existence of a Phillips-type relationship in these instances.
-Regarding the U.S., where the NAIRU-type null hypothesis could not be fully rejected, although the GDPGAP coefficient was significant, the coefficient of determination was smaller than in the cases of Japan and Germany29.
-On the other hand, the GDPGAP coefficient for Japan in the first half, indicating that a Phillips-type relationship did not exist.
-This agrees with the results of the estimation of equation (9) where the GDPGAP term was not found to be significant.
-It can be concluded
+Thus, equation (10) also confirms the existence of a Phillips Curve-type relationship in these instances.
+Regarding the U.S., where the NAIRU-type null hypothesis could not be fully rejected, although the GDPGAP coefficient was significant, the coefficient of determination was smaller than in the cases of Japan and Germany.27 On the other hand, the GDPGAP coefficient was not significant for Japan in the first half,